Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

-<h1 align="center">Audio System FMOD</h1>
+<h1 align="center">Audio System for FMOD</h1>
 <p align="center">
 <a href="https://openupm.com/packages/com.studio23.ss2.audiosystem.fmod/"><img src="https://img.shields.io/npm/v/com.studio23.ss2.audiosystem.fmod?label=openupm&amp;registry_uri=https://package.openupm.com" /></a>
 </p>

-Audio System FMOD is a tool designed for managing and utilizing the FMOD engine in a simpler and unified manner within Unity.
+Audio System for FMOD is a tool designed for managing and utilizing the FMOD engine in a simpler and unified manner within Unity.
 It makes it easier to manage all game audio using FMOD and allows the user to focus more on audio and sound design.

 ## Table of Contents